-a gate ID "names" a gate. there can be multiple instances of a gate (one per slot)
+A gate ID "names" a gate.
+There can be multiple instances of a gate (one per slot).

-a gate handle addresses one or more specific instances of a gate (more on this later)
+A gate handle addresses one or more specific instances of a gate (more on this later).

-jj's bad analogy: a gate ID is like saying "Dunkin Donuts".
-A gate handle tells which one(s) you are talking about (e.g., on Great Road in Bedford, corner of Woburn St. and Lowell St. in Lexington...).
+A gate ID is like saying "Dunkin Donuts."
+A gate handle tells which Dunkin Donuts you are talking about (e.g., on Great Road in Bedford or the corner of Woburn Street and Lowell Street in Lexington, etc.).

-GAME maintains a gate ID table (GID Table): 4 bytes per gate
+GAME maintains a gate ID table (GID Table).
+There are 4 bytes per gate.